-- To note progress of RTT activity and the reduction in long waiting patients - To note progress with the clinical harm reviews of long waiting patients - To note the work and support we have given with the development of a systemwide RTT recovery plan in response to the legal directions placed on NHS Havering Clinical Commissioning Group by NHS England which came into force on 20 June 2016.
+- To note that BHRUT has delivered the national RTT incomplete standard for June 17 (July data is not yet published nationally, but unvalidated data suggests we have achieved the standard for a second month). - To note progress of RTT activity and the reduction in long waiting patients - To note progress with the clinical harm reviews of patients who have waited a long time for their treatment - To note the work and support we have given with the development of a systemwide RTT recovery plan in response to the legal directions placed on NHS Havering Clinical Commissioning Group by NHS England which came into force on 20 June 2016.